NREL/torc/docs/quick_start.rst

 8. Schedule HPC nodes where X below is the number of nodes to acquire with the scheduler defined in step 6.

-.. note:: This step will not always be required.
-We plan to do this automatically.

 .. code-block:: console

    $ torc -k 94956990 hpc slurm schedule-nodes -n X